MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

 - Start with 4vCPUs and 16-GB VMs for SHIR.
 The following steps show the connection of the dialog work process in SAP with SHIR.

-  1. Check if the customer uses a poor physical machine to setup and install SHIR to run an internal SAP copy.
+  1. Check if the customer uses a poor physical machine to set up and install SHIR to run an internal SAP copy.
   2. Go to the Azure Data Factory portal and find the related SAP CDC linked service that's used in the data flow.
 Check the referenced SHIR name.
   3. Check the CPU, memory, network, and disk settings of the physical machine where SHIR is installed.
   4. Check how many `diawp.exe` are running on the SHIR machine.
 One `diawp.exe` can run one copy activity.
 The number of `diawp.exe` is based on the machine's CPU, memory, network, and disk settings.